hreeder/quafe/README.md

 Quafe is an Elixir library to provide access to the EVE Online XML API.
 The aim is to have a native-like experience of accessing the API.

+I'd like to thank dotdotdotpaul for the edenex library which has given me inspiration for the inner workings of this library.

 ## Usage
 ```elixir
 iex(1)> Quafe.Server.server_status